 There are a few things that indicate a failed NCLEX attempt.

-1. Accepted Payment
+1. Attempted Payment Processing

 If the website lets you follow through with an additional registration attempt and attempts to process your payment (either accepts it, or rejects it based on incorrect payment info) this is a very bad sign, and it is likely that you have not passed the NCLEX.
 It’s not 100%, but the majority of people don’t pass if this happens.

 It is more than likely that Pearson Vue has designed its website to not process payments from people who have passed their NCLEX.
 Although they state that they do not issue refunds, they still don’t want angry people brigading them for refunds.

 2. The “bad” email: You get a Candidate Performance Report (CPR)

 Candidate performance reports are only sent to people who failed the NCLEX, so if you get one emailed to you, then, unfortunately, you have not passed.
 This is 100% accurate.

 NCLEX Results are on Hold???

 The candidate currently has test results that are on hold.
 A new registration cannot be created at this time.